microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

 <img src="assets/TypeAhead/ErrorState.png" width="400" height="600" />

 ### Debounce time
 A DebouncingTextWatcher will be added which will implement the default TextWatcher.
 We will use coroutineScope to add a debounce time before calling the host to fetch dynamic choices.
+By using coroutineScope we will have lifecycle awareness while fetching the dynamic choices and also cancel any stale fetch call while initiating a new one.
 The default value for this debounce time will be 250ms.

 ![img](assets/TypeAhead/debouce.png)

 ### Host Config
-We allow a new property called 'autoCompleteChoiceSet' in the host config object that will hold all the required configurations for dynamic type ahead supported Input.Choiceset.
+We allow a new property called 'autoCompleteChoiceSet' in the host config object that will hold all the required configurations for dynamic type ahead supported Input.ChoiceSet.

 ```
 autoCompleteChoiceSet: